tony-vn/NyaaScrape-qBittorrent/README.md

 <kbd>![InputHTMLPage](imgs/nyaa_table2.png)</kbd>
   #### <ins>Output:</ins>
 <kbd>![OutputText](imgs/nyaaa_tabletext2.png)</kbd>

+## :pencil2: Usage Notes:
+A record of pages scraped is kept in a file located in the same directory as the executable called "downloads.txt".
+This acts as a record of torrents you've downloaded. <BR>

+If you want to scrape the same page again, you will have to manually find the line from this text file and delete it.
+<BR><BR>
+Note to non-Windows users: the filenames of the generated text files are Windows filename compliant, but were not checked to be compliant for macOS and Linux filename systems.

 ## :memo: Update Considerations:
 - Add proper table parsing for cached pages from animetosho like it exists for nyaa pages